Duel05/Duel05/README.md

 ### My name is Duel.
 I am a 16-year-old C#/D/Rust programmer.
-I don't think cheese is racist, and I like programming open-source software that everyone can use.
+I don't think cheese is racist, and I love programming.
+I have been programming for 6 years now, and I hope I can make something other people will enjoy using.

 You can reach me at [duelunity@gmail.com](mailto:duelunity@gmail.com)!